 - Are 65 or older

 - Have a severe mental or physical impairment that has kept you from working your entire life

 - Have low income and limited resources or ability to earn income

 Unlike SSDI, you may be able to receive SSI even if you have a job.
 The government will consider all your resources when determining your payments, but not all of them will “count against you.”
 You can receive a number of unearned benefits every month including workers comp, pension payments, Medicaid and housing grants.
 There are specific rules regarding what the government can and cannot look at when determining your SSI benefits, and a Columbus SSI disability lawyer can advise you of your rights.

 If you think you may be entitled to Ohio Social Security disability benefits or if you were denied benefits, contact the Ohio SSI disability lawyers at Larrimer & Larrimer, LLC for a free consultation.
 We can also discuss Ohio’s Residential State Supplement if you live in an adult care facility.
-We represent clients throughout the state of Ohio including Columbus, Zanesville, Shadyside, Newark and Lima.
+We represent clients throughout the state of Ohio including Columbus, Zanesville, Shadyside and Newark.
 Let us work for your benefit; contact us today.